Nearest Neighbor Dirichlet Mixtures: Methodology

-The proposed method has substantially faster runtime if one bypasses cross-validation and uses a default choice of hyperparameters.
-In particular, we found the default values $\mu_0 = 0_p, \nu_0 = 0.001, \gamma_0 = p$ and $\Psi_0 = \mathrm{I}_p$ to work well across a number of simulation cases, especially when the true density is smooth.
-Although using cross-validation to estimate $\delta_0^2$ can lead to improved performance when the underlying density is spiky, cross-validation provides little to no gains for smooth true densities.
-Furthermore, with low sample size and increasing number of dimensions, we found this gap to diminish rapidly.
+The proposed method has substantially faster runtime if one uses a default choice of hyperparameters.
+In particular, we found the default values $\mu_0 = 0_p, \nu_0 = 0.001, \gamma_0 = p,$ and $\Psi_0 = \mathbbm{I}_p$ to work well across a number of simulation cases, especially when the true density is smooth.
+Although using cross-validation to estimate $\Psi_0$ can lead to improved performance when the underlying density is spiky, cross-validation provides little to no gains for smooth true densities.
+Furthermore, with low sample size and increasing number of dimensions, we found this improvement to diminish rapidly.
+In order to obtain desirable uncertainty quantification in simulations and applications, we found small values of $\alpha$ to work well.
+As a default value, we recommend using $\alpha = 0.001$ for small samples and moderate dimensions.

 The other key tuning parameter for NN-DM is the number of nearest neighbors $k = k_n$.
 The pseudo-posterior mean in \eqref{eq:multivariate_posterior_mean} reduces to a single $t_{\gamma_n - p +1}$ kernel if $k_n = n$.
 In contrast, $k_n = 1$ provides a sample smoothing kernel density estimate with a specific bandwidth function \citep{terrell1992variable}.
 Therefore, the choice of $k$ can impact the smoothness of the density estimate.
 To assess the sensitivity of the NN-DM estimate to the choice of $k$, we investigate how the out-of-sample log-likelihood of a test set changes with respect to $k$ in Section \ref{sec:k-cv-results}.
 These simulations suggest that the proposed method is quite robust to the exact choice of $k$.
 In practice with finite samples and small dimensions, we recommend a default choice of $k_n = \lfloor n^{1/3} \rfloor + 1$ and $k_n = 10$ for univariate and multivariate cases, respectively.
 These values led to good performance across a wide variety of simulation cases as described in Section \ref{sec:simulation}.